deepakkum21/Docker/kubernetes.md

         - `curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key --keyring /etc/apt/trusted.gpg.d/docker.gpg add -`

     4.  ### Add Docker apt repository.

         - `sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable"`
         - run `sudo apt-get update` in all

+    5.  ### Install Docker CE
+        - `sudo apt-get update && sudo apt-get install -y containerd.io=1.2.13-2 docker-ce=5:19.03.11~3-0~ubuntu-$(lsb_release -cs) docker-ce-cli=5:19.03.11~3-0~ubuntu-$(lsb_release -cs)`

+5.  ## Installing kubeadm, kubelet and kubectl

+    1. You will install these packages on all of your machines:

+       - **`kubeadm`**: the `command to bootstrap the cluster`.

+       - **`kubelet`**: the `component that runs on all of the machines in your cluster and does things like starting pods and containers`.

+       - **`kubectl`**: the `command line util to talk to your cluster`.

+    2.

-5. Once the master is initialized and before joining the worker nodes to the master, we must ensure that the network pre-requisites are met.
+6. Once the master is initialized and before joining the worker nodes to the master, we must ensure that the network pre-requisites are met.
 A normal network connectivity between the systems is not SUFFICIENT for this.
 Kubernetes requires a `special network between the master and worker nodes which is called as a` **`POD network`**.

-6. Last step is to join the worker nodes to the master node.
+7. Last step is to join the worker nodes to the master node.